Trustpilot 4.5 star average rating on over 38,000 reviews for Freedom Debt Relief

 This program provides a limited amount of federal student loan debt forgiveness for borrowers who teach in schools that serve low-income families.

 Teacher loan forgiveness (TLF) can provide up to $17,500 in student debt relief.
-Qualifying requirements include:
+Eligibility requirements include:

 • Teaching in elementary or secondary schools or educational service agencies that serve low-income families